How to find your writing voice (and keep it consistent)

 Keep this doc somewhere you'll find it.
 Share it with anyone who drafts on your behalf (ghostwriter, agency, AI tool).
 Update it once a quarter or whenever you notice your style shifting.

-The voice doc above implicitly captures voice across 9 measurable dimensions.
+The voice doc above implicitly captures voice across 10 measurable signals.
 We map them explicitly because the framework helps:

-• Vocabulary.
+• Vocabulary register and range.
 The words you reach for.
 The words you don't.

 • Taboos.
 The hooks and CTAs you'd never use.